Toggle mobile menu visibility

 High needs block: top-up funding

 Schools and academies should have sufficient funding in their delegated SEN funding budget to enable them to support pupils' SEND where required.
 Mainstream schools are expected to contribute towards the cost of special educational provision up to the high needs cost threshold set by the regulations (currently £6,000 per-pupil per annum).
 Where individual pupils require additional support that costs more than £6,000, the extra costs should be met by requesting Element 3 funding for the individual pupil.
+Currently the total amount of Element 3 funding is £35 million per year.

-From September 2022, schools request Element 3 funding directly from the Learning and SEND team by submitting an INDES (Identification of Needs Descriptors in Educational Settings) and an IPSEF (Inclusion and Provision self-evaluation framework.)
+Schools request Element 3 funding directly from the Learning and SEND team by submitting an INDES (Identification of Needs Descriptors in Educational Settings) and an IPSEF (Inclusion and Provision self-evaluation framework.)
 Information on INDES and IPSEF can be found online.

 Detailed guidance on the process is available on the Element 3 funding webpage.